Richard Wade: Coach Richard Wade

+Richard Wade was responsible for recruiting and signing Chris Wilson and Cam Wake, both of whom were able to make the jump from the CFL to the NFL.
+Wade is generally acknowledged as an excellent scout in the CFL league.
+Wade certainly has a valid argument in that it would be difficult to convince players in American colleges to consider playing in the CFL.
+Nonetheless, as more and more players find success in moving from the CFL to the NFL, this could change.

 The CFL won't make any player wealthy, the #3 overall pick in 2009, Jamall Lee took a shot at the NFL as an UDFA in Carolina last preseason because even if he made the practice squad, his salary would be 5k a week, in the CFL he entire salary would have been 50,000..Canadian Dollars.

 2011 Wade vacates Tiger-Cats player personnel role.

-The Hamilton Tiger-Cats will forge ahead in 2001 without top US Scout Richard Wade.
-After a three-season run in Hamilton and a successful rebuild of the O'Billovich era Tiger-Cats Wade has left the club.
+Wade departed the Hamilton Tiger-Cats in 2001 following a three-season tenure as a scout.
 The team will still heavily rely on Wade's previous prospects with over 19 of Wade's scouting projects still manning the Hamilton roster.
 These current T-cats include Chris Williams(New Mexico State), Pierre Singfield (Arizona State) and Mitch Mustain (Southern California) joining Markeith knowlton, Marquay McDaniel, Jason Boltus, Demonte Bolden and Justin Hick as other Tiger-Cat player additions.
-In the O'Billovich/Wade era of 2008, 2009 and 2010 the Tiger-Cats left behind futile season results of 3-15, 4-14 and 1-17 to respectable back to back 9-9 campaigns and two home playoff games.
+Between 2008 and 2010, Hamilton's regular season record improved from 3–15 to consecutive 9–9 finishes, securing two home playoff appearances.